andrewmpierce/andrewmpierce.github.io/_posts/16-04-2016-How-I-found-my-job.md

 ---
 layout: post
 published: True
-title: Tips on how to find a job after code school.
+title: Tips on how to find a job after code school
 comments: True
 ---
 I graduated from The Iron Yard, a code school in Durham, NC, right before Thanksgiving of 2015.
 I started at my first development job about 2.5 months later, and at the time I'm writing this, I've been there about three months.